 - Look for ideas on Pinterest.
 This Volunteer Appreciation Gifts board has lots of ideas.
 Homemade items combined with a small gift seem to be popular.

 - Have a pizza party after a church service to thank all the volunteers.

 - Write a thank-you note to the volunteer (examples below).
-The note could be to your child’s class teacher or the person making the coffee.
+For example, the letter could be to your child’s class teacher or the person making the coffee.

 The examples below are only the center part of a thank-you note.
-To see the complete layout, review the 5 easy steps to writing thank you notes to see the complete layout.
+Review the five easy steps to writing thank you notes to see the complete layout.

 1. Thank you for making the coffee each week!
 I look forward to having a cup each week.
 I appreciate the time you take to arrive early and have it ready.

 2. My daughter loves your class!
 You’ve made learning Bible verses easy for her.
 She tells us about every detail during Sunday lunch and says you are her favorite Sunday School teacher.